 The evergreen bush, myrtle, grows in North Cyprus, it prefers good shady places which do not suffer too much exposure from the burning sun of summertime.
 If the place has some dampness then the growth is more luxurious.
 The seed which ripens towards the end of autumn is collected as a fruit called ‘mersin’ and is often sold in the supermarkets.
 It is claimed to have good health giving properties.
 If your holiday in Cyprus is a winter holiday then you have good chance of sampling mersin for yourself.

 Any North Cyprus holiday can be greatly enhanced by using a hire car. check out the North Cyprus car hire deals before you come to get a guide on car hire rates.
 In many ways, unless you know the hire company has good cars, it is better to wait until you arrive in North Cyprus before you decide.
 Remember to bring your driving licence.

-Come and discover this beautiful place with a cheap package holiday provided by CyprusHolidayAdvisor.com, the market leader for Northern Cyprus package holidays.
+Come and discover this beautiful place with a cheap package holiday provided by CyprusHolidayAdvisor.com, the market leader for North Cyprus Holiday Advisor.
 All holidays booked through Cyprus Holiday Advisor are fully ATOL protected.
 Cyprus Holiday Advisor also arranges airport transfer, car rental and private villa holidays.